-The Museum at Colonial Beach is THE source of information about Colonial Beach, Virginia’s rich and colorful maritime history–including some interesting ghost stories!
+The Museum at Colonial Beach is THE source of information about Town of Colonial Beach, Virginia’s (CBVA) rich and colorful maritime history–including some spooky stories!

 Here is a sampling of the ghost stories you’ll hear if you visit the Museum: